Cleveland Browns tight end David Njoku burned on face, arm in home accident while lighting fire pit

 It’s not immediately known when the accident took place or the severity of Njoku’s injuries.
 However, his agent Malki Kawa, posted on social media that the 27-year-old tight end “is OK.”
 Kawa thanked “everyone for reaching out.”

 Njoku, who is in his seventh season with Cleveland, has 10 catches for 92 yards this season.
-He’s a solid blocker and coach Kevin Stefanski noted that Njoku has been a major contributor on several big plays through three games.
+He’s a solid blocker and coach Kevin Stefanski noted earlier this week that Njoku has been a major contributor on several big plays through three games.

+“He’s made a huge impact for us already,” Stefanski said.
+“He’s very close to why we’re having success.
+He gets a ton of attention from defenses in the pass game.
+He does a great job competing in the run game.

+“I can think back to a few plays in the last few weeks that are only having success because he’s at the point of attack.
+So he’s a very, very complete tight end.”

 Njoku’s injury further complicates things for the Browns (2-1), who could be without starting quarterback Deshaun Watson against the Ravens.
 Watson was limited in practice this week with a shoulder injury and is also questionable.